Updated 8 Jun 2022 [badly unfinished]

 Along with RNA life, RNA viruses evolve side by side in a typical competitive spiral of predator vs. prey.
 Everything is still pretty wobbly and unstable at this stage; some viruses end up coated in protein, others in lipids.
 Some do not kill the host they invade but reproduce in small numbers, eventually ending up doing something useful, losing their coat and along with it their identity as a virus.

 In due course some mutant triggered a bizarre reproduction not of its own RNA but of a double-stranded DNA.
-Whether this was cellular or viral DNA is moot, but it eventually ended up in a viable virus.
+Whether this was cellular or viral DNA is moot, or perhaps some intermediate form of half-life now extinct, but it eventually ended up in a viable virus.
 This could explain how, some time after LUCA, prokaryotic life gained its protective membrane around the nucleus: that virus remained in the cell, replicating in small numbers.
 Eventually it outperformed the cell's original genome and took ownership.
 Since it was a lipid-coated virus, the nuclear membrane is also lipid based.
-Of course, it is possible that the membrane may have risen some other way, for example the close physical proximity of the nucleus to lipid production may have simply led to a convenient dumping of rogue lipids around the nucleus.
+Of course, it is possible that the membrane may have arisen some other way, for example the close physical proximity of the nucleus to lipid production may have simply led to a convenient dumping of rogue lipids around the nucleus.

-Also of course, the whole development pictured here is full of gaps and question marks.
+Of course, the whole development pictured here is full of gaps and question marks.
 I am no biologist and I could be way off beam on many details.
-Nevertheless, I believe that I have adequately demonstrated the need to incorporate viruses into the heart of any theory of life's origins, and that the challenge is not on those biologists who would treat the origins of the living cell and virus holistically, but on those who would seek to separate them.
+Nevertheless, I hope that I have adequately demonstrated the need to incorporate viruses into the heart of any theory of life's origins, and that the challenge of credibility is placed not on those biologists who would treat the origins of the living cell and virus holistically, but on those who would seek to separate them.